 The underrepresentation of minority financial services professionals has long been a challenge for the financial services industry.
 In September 2020, the Financial Alliance for Racial Equity℠, or FARE, was formed with the mission to increase racial diversity, drive greater equity and foster inclusion within the financial services industry and the communities we serve.
 While a lofty goal, I am pleased to share how far we have come in a short time.

-Nationwide has a long-standing commitment to diversity and inclusion in the financial services industry based on our belief that a more diversified industry can benefit firms, financial professionals and consumers — and advance social justice.
+Nationwide has a long-standing commitment to diversity, equity and inclusion in the financial services industry based on our belief that a more diversified industry can benefit firms, financial professionals and consumers — and advance social justice.
 However, we must first understand the challenges individuals and communities of color face in order to create change, make an impact and deliver results.

 With the unique partnership of HBCUs and financial services organizations, members of the alliance seek to build sustainable economic wealth in diverse communities and increase the number of Black advisors and financial professionals through mentorship opportunities, expanded research and increased training.
 The alliance is providing Black college students with direct access to executive mentors at member firms, while also creating a new talent pathway for students at member HBCUs and leading financial services firms.

 Our scope is not limited to Black financial professionals; it includes Black or other minority professionals in the financial services industry across all disciplines — Marketing, Operations, Advisory, etc. We want to transform the financial services industry to better serve minority employees and communities — current and future generations — using actionable and measurable solutions.

 I’m excited about how the education and financial services industries have been able to come together, using research as the basis for change.
 Based on our initial success and traction, I’m confident we will continue to drive meaningful change.